 The size and quality of its collections make it one of the largest aviation museums in Europe, and it has an important place on the map of any aviation enthusiast, as several of the aircraft on display here are the only ones of their kind still in existence.

 See Related: Reasons Why Traveling is Important

 16. Beer Museum

 If it weren’t for Bohemia/Czechoslovakia/Czechia, the list of beers out there would be much smaller – Budweiser wouldn’t exist for one!
-You think Germany is the beer capital of the world?
+Do you think Germany is the beer capital of the world?
 Think again!
 Almost all of the world’s most popular beers originated in what is now Czechia!

 Museum tours are enhanced with multimedia displays, lifelike figures in an authentic environment, and beer’s distinct aroma during their duration.
-There’s a superbly detailed model of the brewery that illustrates how malt, hops, wheat, and barley beers are made.
-In addition, there’s be a beer tasting, which is already in the inclusion of the admission fee!
+A superbly detailed model of the brewery illustrates how malt, hops, wheat, and barley beers are made.
+In addition, there’d be a beer tasting, which is already included in the admission fee!

-During a visit, visitors will have the opportunity to travel back in time by tasting several beers and unique beers stored in the tavern that will test and bless your tastebuds.
+During a visit, visitors can travel back in time by tasting several beers and unique beers stored in the tavern that will test and bless your tastebuds.

-In the Beer Museum, you will have the chance to produce your own souvenir beer!
-Grab a bottle, fill it with the beer of your choice using special equipment, design your label, print it on the bottle, and then take it home!
+In the Beer Museum, you will have the chance to produce your souvenir beer!
+Grab a bottle, fill it with the beer you choose using special equipment, design your label, print it on the bottle, and then take it home!